dawgpaws/noteplan-plugins/jgclark.WindowTools/README.md

         "filename": "@WindowSets/Window Sets.md"
       }
     ],
-    "htmlWindows": [ // array can be empty
-      {
-        "type": "html",
-        "pluginID": "jgclark.Dashboard",
-        "pluginCommandName": "Show Dashboard",
-        "customId": "jgclark.Dashboard.main",
-        "x": 1617,
-        "y": 780,
-        "width": 941,
-        "height": 596
+    "closeOtherWindows": true // when opening this window set, should existing windows/splits be closed?
   }
-    ],
-    "closeOtherWindows": true, // when opening this window set, should existing windows/splits be closed?
-    "mainSidebarWidth": 250, // (from v1.4, optional) width of main (left) sidebar, in pixels "icon": "window-restore", // (from v1.4, optional) icon as used in note frontmatter "iconColor": "#AA6734" // (from v1.4, optional) hexadecimal color (note: not Tailwind colors as used in note frontmatter) }
 ]
 }
 ```
-Note: you can't actually include comments in the code block (for this breaks JSON).

 (You might be wondering "Why doesn't it use the normal Plugin Preferences system?"
 The answer is that it isn't flexible enough to store the necessary details for an arbitrary number of window sets.)